Become a Hub member

 What types of organisations are eligible for membership?

-We welcome membership applications from any organisation based within the region that:
+We welcome membership applications from any organisation that is based in our Hub and that:

-• Has a related interest in broadening the range of film available to audiences and in enriching the cultural value of communal film screening activity.
+(b) has a related interest in broadening the range of screen culture available to audiences and in enriching the cultural value of communal film screening activity e.g. screen archives or Local Authorities

 Eligible organisations include (but are not limited to):

-In order to join, prospective members must share BFI FAN’s vision and strategic priorities as set out in BFI2022.
+To join FAN, prospective members must share our vision and strategic priorities as set out in BFI SCREEN CULTURE 2033.

 What will my organisation gain from membership?